Kapendev/parin/README.md

 ### How can I build without DUB?

-Create a new folder and run inside the following commands:
+Create a new folder and run inside the following commands.

-#### Prepare folder
+**Prepare folder**:

 ```sh
 git clone --depth 1 https://github.com/Kapendev/parin parin_package